 Live vaccines contain a very weak version of the illness they are vaccinating you against.
 If your immune system is weak, you may become unwell.

 If you are planning a holiday abroad and need certain vaccinations before you travel, check with your cancer doctor or specialist nurse first.

 You can develop a mouth infection when your immunity is low.
 It is important to take extra care to keep your mouth clean.
 Use a soft-bristled toothbrush if your gums are sore.
-Check inside your mouth once a day for any signs of:
+Check inside your mouth once a day for any:

 - white patches

-Your doctor may prescribe antiseptic mouthwashes for you to use after meals and at night.
+Your doctor may prescribe antiseptic mouthwashes for you.
 Sometimes they may also prescribe antifungal tablets, mouthwashes or lozenges.
-These can help prevent infection from developing when they are used regularly.
+If you use these regularly, they can help prevent infection.

-Because of your risk of infection, it is important not to have any dental work done without discussing it with your cancer doctor first.
+It is important not to have any dental work done without talking to your cancer doctor first.

 Eating and drinking

-Drinking plenty of fluids can help prevent infection.
-Fluids help keep your mouth moist and healthy.
+Drink plenty of fluids to keep your mouth moist and healthy.
 Drinking plenty of fluids also flushes out your kidneys and bladder, which helps prevent bacteria from growing.